-One of the must-see things of Krakow is the Wieliczka Salt Mine.
-This breath-taking mine dates back to the 13th century and features intricate carvings from different periods since its creation.
-Take a tour around the different chambers from the grand hall to even a church.
+One of the must-see things is the Wieliczka Salt Mine, dating back to the 13th century and featuring intricate carvings from different periods since its creation.

 For exquisitely charming and traditional Polish and Jewish food, take your team for dinner in the Old Town’s Jewish Quarter Kazimierz.
 Dine on pierogi and wash it down with a pint of local beer in one of the nearby bars.

 Where to stay:

 Krakow’s Bonerowski Palace is a luxury boutique hotel that combines history with modernity.
 With elegant, comfortable rooms, this centrally located property is an ideal place for you and your team to rest your weary heads in style.
 You can even enjoy a full night of entertainment at the hotel’s St John’s Jazz Club, which is in the historic cellars of the Palace Bonerowskiego.
 Here, you’ll find a wide selection of spirits from around the world, and an atmosphere that will evoke the best jazz clubs in the world.

 Geneva lies at the southern tip of expansive Lac Léman (Lake Geneva).
 Surrounded by the Alps and Jura mountains, it enjoys breath-taking views of Mont Blanc.
 The headquarters of Europe’s United Nations and the Red Cross have their homes in this wonderful Swiss city that is also a global hub for diplomacy and banking.

 The city can be split into two halves with an old town on one side with the more modern areas on the other.
 Geneva has a distinctly French influence, from the language to gastronomy and bohemian districts like Carouge.